Improving CAR-T cell therapies through AAV-mediated genetic engineering

 Proposal Overview

 In this proposal, capitalizing on my breakthrough, I will develop novel strategies to generate gene-targeted CAR-T cells in vivo.
-This will involve:
+This includes:

 1. Optimizing AAV delivery in immunocompetent mouse models.